• info@discoveraltitude.com

 • Items for drinking water treatments such as Steripen, iodine tablets, chlorine liquids, or water filters. (if you using liquids or tablets it might bring a different taste in water so you can bring some juice-powder to bring a nice taste)

-• Fast drying-camp towel (most guesthouses don't provide a towel for a shower so it's good to have one)
+• Fast-drying camp towel (most guesthouses don't provide a towel for a shower so it's good to have one)

 • body wipes (it comes in handy, especially in higher altitudes where there are no showers)